To whom it may concern,

 “Well, I felt like going home, my real home.
-And dreaming of it is the only way now, since you downgraded us to this piece of shit.”
+And dreaming of it is the only way now, since you downgraded us to this piece of shit in the middle of the forest.”
 The volume of her voice grew.
 “And you’re back at work again tomorrow, with the truck.
 Just what the hell are me and little miss mutesy gonna talk about?
 Huh?”

 “Chill out, okay?
 This is going to work out.”

-She pushed him on the bed and waited for a reaction.
+She pushed him again and waited for a reaction.

 “What’s gotten into you?”